Can I Cook It

 Serve at Room Temperature

-• Budget tip: Skip the fancy cheese board and use parchment or butcher paper directly on the table for easy cleanup.
+• Budget tip: use parchment paper directly on the table for easy cleanup.